-If you've got devices with electronics inside being powered from a dimmer in a sensor rack, set the firing mode to switched.
-If you're on a Unison rack, a SmartPack, a SmartBar, or a SmartModule, set the mode to non-dim
+If you've got devices with electronics inside being powered from a dimmer in an ETC Sensor rack, set the firing mode to switched.
+On a Unison rack, or in some software versions of SmartPack, SmartBar, or SmartModule, set the mode to non-dim

 What those options mean:

 There are a couple of ways to deal with this.
-First, you can use a relay module in place of a dimmer module if your system supports that.
-(In sensor racks that would be a module whose name begins with R followed by some numbers.)
+The best method is to use a module with a relay in it, in place of a dimmer module.
+(In Sensor or Unison racks, that would be a module whose name begins with R followed by some numbers, or in Sensor+ and Sensor3, a TR20AF or TR20SAF module).
 Otherwise, you may be able to set the firing mode of the dimmer to Switched or Non-dim (for Sensor use Switched) which will give you very close to a sinewave and will work for almost any load type.